 Also an informal drop-in to meet volunteer Chichester Tree Wardens and enjoy exploring nearby trees.

-Festival Box Office opens for booking on Friday 5th April 2024.
+Festival Box Office opened, and printed brochures available, from Friday 5th April 2024.

 2023